 (full list of ingredients and instructions in recipe card, below.)

-Step One: Spray a 9×13 baking dish with a non-stick spray and set aside.
+Step One: First, spray a 9×13 baking dish with a non-stick spray and set aside.

 Step Two: Add the sliced peaches, arrowroot starch, ground cinnamon, vanilla extract, lemon juice, ginger, and maple syrup to a mixing bowl.
 Stir until well combined and then transfer the peaches to the prepared baking dish.